sirbualexandru/moldova-cities/README.md

-# moldova_cities
+# Cities of the Republic of Moldova
-Orașele Republicii Moldova (Cities of the Republic of Moldova) SQL
+Orașele Republicii Moldova (Cities of the Republic of Moldova) SQL (.sql)

+# All Countries
+Toate țările din întreaga lume (All countries around the world) SQL (.sql)